MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-rearchitect.md

 :::image type="content" source="media/eks-web-rearchitect/yelb-ui.png" alt-text="Screenshot of the Yelb service interface.":::

-The Yelb application also keeps track of the number of page views and displays the hostname of the `yelb-appserver` instance serving the API request upon a vote or a page refresh.
-This allows individuals to demo the application solo or involve others in interacting with the application.
+The sample web application also keeps track of the number of page views and displays the hostname of the `yelb-appserver` instance serving the API request upon a vote or a page refresh.
+This feature allows individuals to demo the application solo or involve others in interacting with the application.

 ## Architecture on AWS